 Please contact your medical provider to schedule a COVID-19 test.
 Student Health Services and general testing locations, such as drugstores and pharmacies, prefer that people with symptoms or direct exposure test at medical facilities.
 This process inhibits the spread of the virus.

 Most likely, yes.
 There are different actions based on vaccination status.
 Fully vaccinated and asymptomatic students are permitted to attend and no quarantine is required.
 Please monitor any symptoms and a COVID test is recommended 5-7 days following exposure.
-Please refer to the CGU COVID-19 Protocol and flow chart document.

 If you are a full-time student working part-time as a student employee, then your primary status is student and you are subject to the guidelines for students.
 If you are a full-time staff member and enrolled in a degree program part-time at CGU, then your primary status is staff.
 However, you are expected to notify both HR and Dean of Students if you have tested positive or come into close contact with someone testing positive with the Covid-19 virus.